Description

 Setup

 Connect to the challenge server and capture every line it prints.
-The server names the parameters anger and envy; spot which one is the ciphertext and which one is d.
+The server names the parameters anger and envy.

 Install pwntools, sympy, and gmpy2 for fast factoring.